 This Slinky Dog Dash review will cover the need-to-know information about riding the attraction on your next visit.
-It will also cover the height requirement, best times to ride, and other fun details.
+It will also cover the height requirement, the best times to ride, and other fun details.

 Below is a chart with details for experiencing this attraction.